 When you’re logged into a site and have access to edit a page, you will see the Editora11y Web Accessibility icon in the lower right corner of your browser.

 Finding and correcting accessibility issues using Editora11y

-If you see an orange icon with a question mark or red icon with an exclamation point in the lower right corner of your browser, that means the checker has flagged potential accessibility issues on your page.
+If you see an orange icon with a question mark or a red icon with an exclamation point in the lower right corner of your browser, the checker has flagged potential accessibility issues on your page.

 The icon will display the count of the number of potential accessibility issues found.

-To view the issues, click the icon then click Show.
+To view the issues, click the icon and then click Show.

-The Editora11y dialog box allows you to view each issue by clicking Show next >.
+The Editora11y dialog box lets you view each issue by clicking Show next >.

-If there are multiple issues, you can scroll through each of them and see more information.
+If there are multiple issues, scroll through each of them to see more information.